owner/coding-challenges/wookie-movies/README.md

 - Implement assignment using:
   - Language: **Javascript or TypeScript**
   - Framework: **React, Vue, or Angular**
+- Show us your work through your commit history
 - Build out the project using the mocks in the `/Designs` folder as a reference.
 Feel free to take some creative liberty here.
 - Connect your application to this **Movie Database**: `https://wookie.codesubmit.io/movies`
 - For authentication pass the `"Authorization: Bearer Wookie2021"` header